Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: Classification of leading terms of symmetries

 We use the standard expressions as above to analyze the structure of potential symmetries and their compositions with $\Delta^k$.
 In particular we shall use the following properties/descriptions of a given coefficient $\ph_r^p$.
 We shall write $o(\ph_r^p)=p+2r$ and term this the \idx{formal order} of $\ph_r^p$ and $\ell(\ph_r^p) = p+r$ which will be termed \idx{level} of $\ph_r^p$.
 (These reflect properties of terms $\ph_r^{a_1 \ldots a_p} (\na_{a_1} \cdots \na_{a_p}) \De^r$ and how they appear naturally in appropriate tractor formulae.
 However these quantities are fully determined by the coefficients $\ph_r^p$, so it is sufficient to consider formal order and level of coefficients.)
 We also say $\type{p}{r}$ is the \idx{type} of $\ph_r^p$.
 We shall write $o(R) = a$ and $\ell(R) = b$ if all terms of a differential operator $R: \cE[w] \to \cE[w]$ are of the formal order at most $a$, respectively level at most $b$.
 Finally if $L$ is a symmetry of $\Delta^k$, then we shall say $L$ is a {\em normal} symmetry (of $\Delta^k$) if $r<k$ for all terms in the standard expression \nn{flatop}.
-Modulo trivial symmetries, any symmetry $\Delta^k$ may be represented by a normal symmetry.
+Modulo trivial symmetries, any symmetry of $\Delta^k$ may be represented by a normal symmetry.
+(More generally, this holds for all operators on functions, cf.\ the remark following Proposition \ref{can:prop}.)

 Further we shall need a suitable ordering of the terms in a standard expression.
 This will be defined via the coefficients as follows:

 Since the coefficient $\ph_r^p$ determines a corresponding term in the standard expression completely, we shall use the ordering $\lhd$ for both coefficients and terms of an operator \nn{flatop}.